gdmobile/annecy-media-docs/README.md

 # Annecy Media API

+Use our [API docs](https://admin.annecy.media/docs) for an awesome integration experience!

 ## Get Offers

 Returns a list of all available and active offers for your Publisher.
 The response contains static offers **and** lazy offers.
 The lazy offers have two additional fields (`lazy<boolean>` and `lazy_id<id>`).
 If there are any lazy offers in the response, then you have to call the URL we've sent you in `lazy_calls` response.